Prospecting licence application kit

 If you have chosen option 4, you need to meet the requirements of both the MRSDA and the TOSA.
 These processes are conducted in parallel and both must be completed before the licence can be granted.

 If the application area lies within either a granted or applied for exploration licence or retention licence held by another party, indicate this in the application.
 You must obtain written consent from the licence holder or applicant for you to be granted a prospecting licence within the licence.

 You will need to attach the exploration licence or retention licence consent to the application.
 If the exploration licence has been registered for more than two years and the exploration licence holder's consent cannot be obtained, you will need to attach a section 25A exploration licence holder consent waiver application (refer back of application form).

 Nominate the period for which the licence is required.
 Base this on the exploration and/or mining proposed, and the time required to obtain all necessary consents.

-Prospecting licences may be granted for a term not exceeding five years and cannot be renewed.
+Prospecting licences may be granted for a term not exceeding seven years and cannot be renewed.

 It is a requirement of section 15(1BA) of the MRSDA that you must nominate the minerals proposed to be explored for and/or mined as this will affect your expenditure requirement (see Question 9).

 Certain non-metallic or industrial minerals, such as mineral sands, attract a lower expenditure requirement than metallic minerals such as gold.